 I haven’t used them on this blog before, but, I am planning on a delicious summer recipe using the white version.
 So, stay tuned.
 In the meantime, tell me how you like to use these white dragon fruits.

-How to tell if a dragon fruit is red or white on the inside?
+How to tell if a dragon fruit is red or white from the inside?

 Well, in recent years, grocery stores have started putting a label on the outside which shows if the dragon fruit is red or white on the inside.